Motor racing-Formula One statistics for the Austrian Grand Prix

-July 5 Statistics for Sunday's Austrian Grand Prix in Spielberg (round nine of 20 races):
+July 5 (Reuters) - Statistics for Sunday's Austrian Grand Prix in Spielberg (round nine of 20 races):

 Lap distance: 4.326km.
 Total distance: 307.020km (71 laps)